goszpeti/conan_explorer/README.md

 - view and edit your remotes - with multilogin to the same arifactory server for multiple remotes
 - see the most important paths and config at one glance

+Plugin Mechanism
+- All views are now plugins, which can be extended by the user

 ## How to install?